The ComputerHobbyShop Web Blog

 This project has been a labor of love, and I'm thrilled to share it here.

-I got this knowing it needed work and restoring, but it wasn't until after I got it that I saw just how bad a shape it was in.
+until after I got it that I saw just how bad a shape it was in and what was needed.

 I enjoyed working on this vintage Macintosh Plus computer.
-I really didn't expct that the logic board would
+It was a true adventure,

 End Game Notes: